liuhaodong/webapp-team86/feedback/new_proposal.md

 **Team name**: cBay<br>
 **Team members**: haodongl, weiqingy

+### Bailey
+This looks like a reasonable proposal.
+I think that to avoid ending up with something too similar to Grumblr you should aim to meet most of your features.
+It may be interesting to interface with the PayPal or Venmo APIs as a way of managing payment.

 ### Arthur
 Looks like you have a lot of features for this project.
 The scope is generally good, but you may want to look into selecting one or two of those features and moving it to a lower priority.